 Please send your curriculum vitae to email@example.com, listing your contact details, dog training experience, employment/volunteering history, education & courses, any qualifications, skills, interests.

 What kind of training we do?

 To create a strong bond between dog and veteran you need trust and respect, therefore we use fun, empowerment, positive methods as tools to train our dogs.
-This not only benefits the dog, but equally the veteran – it makes everyone feel happier, motivated and provides essential life skills.
-We never train with using force or punishment.
+This not only benefits the dog but equally the veteran – it makes everyone feel happier, motivated and provides essential life skills.
+We never train using force or punishment.

-Training should be fun, we want dogs to figure “stuff” out themselves, learn with pleasure in safe, caring and fun environments and delight going to training… and they do!
-It means the relationship between a dog and guardian is stronger, reliable and is a partnership where the dog chooses to be of a support.
+Training should be fun, we want dogs to figure “stuff” out themselves, learn with pleasure in safe, caring and fun environments and delight in going to training… and they do!
+It means the relationship between a dog and veteran is stronger, reliable and is a partnership where the dog chooses to be of a support.

-Dogs, all dogs, are precious and as an organisation we are the guardians of these special unique and individual beings – every choice we make is with this in mind; they deserve understanding, kindness, patience, respect and a great stimulating life filled with love.
+Dogs, all dogs, are precious and as an organisation, we are the guardians of these special unique and individual beings – every choice we make is with this in mind; they deserve understanding, kindness, patience, respect and a great stimulating life filled with love.

 By donating your professional skills to this worthwhile cause you will develop and add to your existing skill set, learn new ones and expand your experience in training assistance dogs plus we will provide you with specialised initial and ongoing training and support.